khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Game Development using Unreal Engine 4**](https://www.youtube.com/watch?v=yN54R70IJyU){:target="_blank"}, *VIT 2014*

-   * Created an online/ LAN multi player 3rd person shooter game.
+Made an online/ LAN multi player 3rd person shooter game.

    * Worked on the back end to create the LAN capabilities and also made the various logics of the game ( like HP, teleportation and special moves).

 ---
 * [**Game Development using Unreal Development Kit**](https://www.youtube.com/watch?v=fN8PgJOeTRU){:target="_blank"}, *VIT 2014*
+The project was a third person puzzler game made on unreal development kit.

    * Made two levels of a 3-D puzzler game.
    * Designed and constructed the levels along with game logics and back end scripting using UnrealScript.